What is a Marble Run? A Comprehensive Guide

 The DIY Advantage

 Let’s not forget, DIY marble runs are budget-friendly!
-Repurpose everyday items like cardboard tubes, boxes, and even LEGOs into exciting track components.
+Repurpose everyday items like cardboard tubes, boxes, and LEGOs into exciting track components.
 It’s a win for your wallet and the environment.

 Planning and Patience